SinclairDigital/sinclair-feed-specifications/sinclair-linear-feed-spec.md

 ### Overview

 This guide includes detailed information on the Sinclair External Linear Feed Specification, which can be used to build a content feed of linear video content.
-This schema conforms to the TIVO/Rovi XML Schema for program scheduling ([XSD](rovi-docs-and-xml/RoviExternalListings.xsd) [Data Types](rovi-docs-and-xml/RoviExternalListingsDataTypes.xsd))
+This schema conforms to the TIVO/Rovi XML Schema for program scheduling ([XSD](rovi-docs-and-xml/RoviExternalListings.xsd) [Data Types](rovi-docs-and-xml/RoviExternalListingsDataTypes.xsd)).
+Sinclair is able to ingest several formats for Linear Video Schedules including [XMLTV](http://wiki.xmltv.org/index.php/XMLTVFormat), [Gracenote Station Airings](http://developer.tmsapi.com/docs/data_v1_1/stations/Stations_airings), and a the XML feed as documented herein.

 **Sections:**
 * [Linear Feed Schema](#linear-feed-schema)